andreped/DMDetect/README.md

 # DMDetect

-Code relevant for training, evaluating, assessing and deploying Convolutional Neural Networks (CNNs) for Digital Mammography (DM) image classification and segmentation.
+Code relevant for training, evaluating, assessing and deploying Convolutional Neural Networks (CNNs) for multi-class image classification and segmentation of Digital Mammography (DM).

 The project and code is defined such that it should be easy to use out-of-the-box, given that the project structure is defined as [below](https://github.com/andreped/DMDetect/blob/main/README.md#project-structure).
 For instance, I have tested the project both on a local Win10 machine and using Google Colab without any issues, see notebooks/ for jupyter notebook example(s).